flythings/nodejs/README.md

 ## Random Single Triple Insertion

-Description: random data insertion with an specific frequency and series identifier unkown, but with the things names.
+**Description**: random data insertion with an specific frequency and series identifier unkown, but with the things names.

-File: clients/randomSingleTripleInsertion.js
+**File**: clients/randomSingleTripleInsertion.js

-Execution: node clients/randomSingleTripleInsertion.js (from this path)
+**Execution**: node clients/randomSingleTripleInsertion.js (from this path)

 Available Properties:
 * foi: (Optional, Default Foi Test) the interest thing name to monitoring.